 - work necessary for maintaining or repairing a solar or heat pump hot water system in a building classified under BCA as a class 1, 2, 3 or 4 building

-Work undertaken under schedule 2 does not require lodgement of a form 4 with the local government plumbing & drainage inspectors but all work must be undertaken by a licensed plumber or drainer.
+Work undertaken under schedule 2 does not require the lodgement of form 4 with the local government plumbing & drainage inspectors.
+Still, all work must be conducted by a licensed plumber or drainer.

-It is very simple if there is general cleaning of a plumbing fixture then there is no issue but where a component part is replaced or disconnected from the plumbing or drainage system, fixture or fitting for maintenance or servicing it can only be legally undertaken by a licensed plumber.
+It is straightforward if there is general cleaning of a plumbing fixture then there is no issue its a cleaning task.
+Where a component part is replaced or disconnected from the plumbing or drainage system, fixture or fitting for maintenance or servicing it can only be legally undertaken by a licensed plumber.